jepsen-io/jepsen/README.md

 ### Docker

 You can run a full Jepsen cluster on a single machine using Docker Compose.
 See the [Docker](/docker) directory for more details.
+Sadly the Docker platform has been something of a moving target; this environment tends to break in new and exciting ways on various platforms every few months.
+If you're a Docker whiz and can get this going reliably on Debian & OS X (ideally without breaking the other platform), that's great--pull requests would be a big help.

-Docker containers don't have real clocks, so you generally can't use them to test clock skew.
+Like other containers Docker containers don't have real clocks--that means you generally can't use them to test clock skew.

 ### LXC